-Preheat oven to 350°.
-Place a cupcake liner in 12 cups of standard muffin pan(s).
+- Preheat oven to 350°F. Place a cupcake liner in 12 cups of a standard muffin pan(s).

-In a medium bowl, combine graham cracker crumbs, sugar, and butter.
+- In a medium bowl, combine the graham cracker crumbs, sugar, and butter.
 Stir until crumbs are moistened.
-Press crust into each muffin cup.
+Press the crust into the bottom of each muffin cup.
 Place 1 peanut butter cup in the center of each crust.

 To make the filling:

-Using an electric mixer on medium speed, beat cream cheese until fluffy.
-Add sugar and mix until combined.
-Mix in flour.
-Mix in vanilla, beating well.
-Add eggs, one at a time, beating well after each addition.
+- Using an electric mixer on medium speed, beat the cream cheese until fluffy.
+Add the sugar and mix until combined.
+Mix in the flour.
+Mix in the vanilla, beating well.
+Add the eggs, one at a time, beating well after each addition.

-Spoon mixture over peanut butter cups and crusts, filling to the top of each cup.
+- Spoon the mixture over the peanut butter cups and crusts, filling to the top of each cup.